GeorgeOduor/Python_Statistical_Analysis/projects/logisticreg/Classification Algorithm with Logistic Regression..md

 [back to top](#top)

-This is an original work done by George | Statistician and data science and ML enthusiast.
+This is an original work done by George | Statistician , data scientist and ML enthusiast.